James Yates (activist): Biography

 Four Lincoln Brigade veterans return to the United States from Spain, 1938.

 (L-R): Frank Feingersh, Bill Bois, James Yates and Joe Drice.

-Before he volunteered to go to Spain to fight fascism in 1937, he lived first in Quitman, Mississippi, as the son of sharecroppers.
+Yates grew up in Quitman, Mississippi, as the son of sharecroppers.
+His grandmother had been a slave in Mississippi.
 He went to Chicago at the age of 16 and found work as a meatpacker.

-He was active in the movement to protest the Scottsboro Case and became active in the Unemployed Councils organized by the Communist Party USA.
+He participated in the movement to protest the Scottsboro Case and became active in the Unemployed Councils organized by the Communist Party USA.
 He joined the Communist Party USA in 1936.

+In 1937, Yates went to Spain, where he served as an ammunition and ambulance driver.
+He was wounded twice.
 In Spain he met Langston Hughes and Ernest Hemingway.
-He served as an ammunitions and ambulance driver.
-He later wrote a memoir about his experiences in Spain, Mississippi to Madrid: Memoir of a Black American in the Abraham Lincoln Brigade.
+Arriving in New York City on December 15, 1938, alongside 147 other American volunteers, after the disbandment of the International Brigades, Yates was turned away due to his race from the hotel which had been booked for returning volunteers by Lincoln supporters.
+Speaking about the experience of discrimination following the equality he had experienced while serving in Spain, he said "the pain went deeply as any bullet could have done."

 During World War II he served in the United States Army.
-According to his obituary in the New York Times he struggled to find work in the 1950s due to McCarthyism.
+He struggled to find work in the 1950s due to McCarthyism.

+In 1989 he published a memoir about his experiences in Spain, Mississippi to Madrid: Memoir of a Black American in the Abraham Lincoln Brigade.